JvanKatwijk/qt-dab/README.md

 The most recent distribution of Raspbian Stretch (i.e. august 2017) supports both Qt5 and a qwt compiled against Qt5.
 The best way to generate the executable for Qt-DAB when building under Raspbian Jessie is to use Qt4.
 The qwt library - needed if you want the spectrum viewer and the constellation diagram - in that distribution is compiled with Qt4.

+IMPORTANT NOTE:
+Since I was studying the (potential) difference in behaviour between a version with and a version without concurrency in the front end, there is a setting in the ".pro" file for selecting this.
+Use for the DAB the concurrency option.
+For the ".pro" file uncomment #DEFINES += __THREADED_DECODING.
+For the CMakeLists.txt file, uncomment #add_definitions (-D__THREADED_DECODING) #uncomment for the RPI

 ---------------------------------------------------------------------------
 appImage for Raspberry PI 2 (NEW)